davidchuyaya/rollbaccine/README.md

 ```

 #### Testing writes/reads to block device
-We will use `fio` to benchmark performance, as seen in [Benchmarking](#benchmarking).
-However, `fio` is not ideal for testing to see if a block device works, because it will multiple threads that spam a block device with writes and reads.
+We use `fio` to benchmark performance.
+However, `fio` is not ideal for testing to see if a block device works, because it spins up multiple threads that spam a block device with writes and reads.
 To see if a block device can handle small individual reads and writes, use [device_tester.c](src/tools/device_tester.c).

 Compile the device tester:
 ```bash